pelithne/AKS_secure_baseline_the_hard_way_part_three/README.md

 ## 1.1 Introduction

-In this section, you will learn how to:
+In this the third part of this blog series, you will learn how to:

 - Harden your AKS cluster.
 - Update an existing AKS cluster to support Microsoft Entra ID integration enabled.